Tips to Improve your Credit Rating

 What is ‘Credit Rating/Scoring’?

 This is the tool which lenders use to decide whether you a good credit risk for a loan, credit card or bank service.
 The information held on your credit file enables a credit reference agency to analyse your information to calculate your credit score.
 Your Credit Report holds lists of all of your credit accounts, loan agreements and your utilities.
 They tell whether you have made your repayments on time and in full.
 Missed payments and late payments will remain on your credit report for at least six years.
-Likewise, the same applies for Court Judgements for non-payment of debts, bankruptcy and voluntary arrangements.
+Likewise, the same applies to Court Judgements for non-payment of debts, bankruptcy and voluntary arrangements.

 How do I find my Credit Rating?

 There are various companies you can use to find your Credit Rating.
-The most well known companies would be Experian, Equifax or Callcredit.
+The most well-known companies would be Experian, Equifax or Callcredit.
 Experian and Equifax offer 30 days free trial of their service.
 The most important thing is that you check all the information held on your report first to make sure that it is correct.
 Notify them of any discrepancies as soon as possible.
-Remember also that being financially linked to someone with a bad credit will also affect your credit rating.
+Remember also that being financially linked to someone with bad credit will also affect your credit rating.
 Another great resource is www.onlinescam.net which can be used to prevent fraud.

 I have never had credit before so I should be ok, right?

 People wrongly assume that you will have a good credit score if you have never had any form of credit in the past.
 Since you have no history, they will not know whether you are a good credit risk or not so some lenders might turn you down whilst others will offer you credit with a higher interest rate.
+Click here to read about some surprising factors that may affect your credit score.

 How do I improve my Credit Rating?